gitbheeds/EE399-Machine-Learning-and-Neural-Networks/README.md

 ### Section 2: Background and Important Concepts

 #### Correlation Matrix:
 A correlation matrix is used to see how well a dataset maps to another parameter.
 In this case, we are comparing yalefaces to itself to see which faces are the most similar.
 There are many metrics to use to determine correlation, but in this case we use a dot product to compare how each face correlates to other faces.
 Correlation matrices are commonly used in data analysis and machine learning to identify patterns and relationships between variables.
 Making a heatmap from a correlation matrix is a good way of visualizing the data.

+#### Eigenvectors and Eigenvalues:
+An eigenvector is a nonzero vector that, when multiplied by a matrix, results in a scalar multiple of itself.
+That is, if A is a matrix and v is an eigenvector of A, then Av = λv, where λ is a scalar known as the eigenvalue associated with v.
+In other words, the action of A on v is simply to scale v by a certain amount λ.

 #### Singular Value Decomposition:
 Singular Value Decomposition (SVD) is a matrix factorization technique that decomposes a matrix into three matrices: U, Σ, and V. The U matrix contains the left singular vectors, which represent the contribution of each original variable to the new feature space.
 The Σ matrix contains the singular values, which represent the strength of each feature in the new feature space.
 The V matrix contains the right singular vectors, which represent the contribution of each observation to the new feature space.
 Together, the three matrices allow for the identification of the most important features in a dataset and the reduction of the dimensionality of the dataset without losing important information.
 SVD has a wide range of applications in data analysis and machine learning, including dimensionality reduction, data compression, and noise reduction.